OpenSlides/OpenSlides/INSTALL.md

 configured custom port.

-You may also use  the `--force` flag in some cases which also resets secrets and much more.
+You may also use  the `--force` flag in some cases which also resets secrets and all other generated files.
 To rebuild the Docker Compose YAML file without resetting the whole directory (including secrets) use the `config` command instead of the `setup` command.
 E. g. run:

     $ ./openslides config --config my-config.yml .